Chronos-Development-Studio/Chronos/README.md

 # Chronos Executor

 Chronos Executor is a public Roblox Lua executor designed for secure script injection and execution.
-**This repository is not open source yet, this is just the release!**
+**This repository is not open source yet, this is just the release page!** As the sorce code is private

 > # **⚠️ Warning:** **We** are not responcable for anything that can happen when using chronos, **you** claim **all** responsibility for your actions when using chronos!